Vizgen/vizgen-postprocessing/docs/source/analysis_vignettes/segmentation_heart_dataset_cellpose2.rst

 **VPT (with cellpose2 plugin)**

-Vizgen postprocessing tool (VPT) is a command line tool that facilitates re-segmenting full MERSOCPE output datasets with customized segmentation parameters.
+Vizgen postprocessing tool (VPT) is a command line tool that facilitates re-segmenting full MERSCOPE output datasets with customized segmentation parameters.
 To install VPT, follow the instructions at :ref:`Installation`.
 This workflow requires ``vpt >= 1.2.0``.
 If you don’t have the latest version if VPT, it should be upgraded to the latest version using the command: